 Ease of Use

 Next, we looked at what third-party apps are available and what integrated features there are, like if you can make phone calls, pay for things, control your music, or use location-based services without your smartphone connected.
-The Versa 3 gave a middle-of-the-road result, earning it a score right in the center of the pack.
+The Versa 3 gave a middle-of-the-road result for this metric.

-This watch is NFC-capable so you can use it at compatible payment terminals with Fitbit Pay and the Versa 3 has its own GPS module for gathering location, elevation, and speed information — particularly useful when tracking cycling or outdoor running workouts.
+This watch is NFC-capable, so you can use it at compatible payment terminals with Fitbit Pay.
+It also has its own GPS module for gathering location, elevation, and speed information — particularly useful when tracking cycling or outdoor running workouts.

 Our next series of assessments and evaluations ranked and scored the fitness tracking ability of each wearable.
-As expected, the Fitbit Versa 3 scored very well in this metric, earning one of the top scores.
-To determine this, we looked at the accuracy of the heart rate monitor, stairs climbed tracker, and step counter, as well as the different capabilities when it comes to tracking other types of workouts
+As expected, the Versa 3 scored very well here.
+To determine this, we looked at the accuracy of the heart rate monitor, stairs tracker, step counter, and the different capabilities when it comes to tracking other types of workouts

-To evaluate the step counter for each product, we took each smartwatch on three different mile-long walks and compared the watch's recorded step count against the true step count made with a mechanical counter.
-The Versa 3 did very well, only having an average error of 9 steps after the three trials, with the watch tending to slightly undercount in our tests.
-This watch also did very well in our stair test, counting all 10 flights of stairs we ran up and down in quick succession.
+To evaluate the step counter for each product, we took each smartwatch on three different mile-long walks and compared the watch's recorded step count against the true step count logged with a mechanical counter.
+The Versa 3 did very well, only having an average error of 9 steps after the three trials, with the watch tending to undercount slightly.
+This watch also did very well in our stair test, counting all ten flights of stairs we ran up and down in quick succession.
 It didn't do quite as well in our heart rate monitor test, differing from the chest strap that we used as a control a decent amount.
 While it aligned quite closely when measuring a resting heart rate, we noticed discrepancies around 25 bpm when comparing an active heart rate.

-There are a variety of different workouts that you can track with the Versa 3, with the watch having bike, bootcamp, circuit training, elliptical, golf, hike, Interval workout, kickboxing, martial arts, Pilates, run, spinning, stair climber, swim, tennis, treadmill, walk, weights, and yoga as some of the default options.
+There are a variety of different workouts that you can track with the Versa 3, with the watch having bike, bootcamp, circuit training, elliptical, golf, hike, interval workout, kickboxing, martial arts, Pilates, run, spinning, stair climber, swim, tennis, treadmill, walk, weights, and yoga as some of the default options.
 The integrated GPS unit lets the Versa 3 measure your distance, speed, and pace, and it will also estimate calories burned and track the duration and your heart rate throughout the activity.

-Our final series of scores for the Versa 3 is based on its performance in our battery life test.
-We looked at how long each watch should last with normal use and how long it took to recharge, with the Versa 3 earning another excellent result.
+Our final series of scores for the Versa 3 were based on its battery life and recharge performance testing.
+We looked at how long each watch could last with normal use, how long it took to recharge, and how easy it was to recharge.